Eli Lilly: Early business ventures

-After the war, Lilly remained in the South to begin a new business venture.
-Lilly and his business partner leased Bowling Green, a 1200 acre cotton plantation in Mississippi.
-Lilly traveled to Greencastle, Indiana, and returned with his wife, Emily, his sister, Anna Wesley Lilly, and son, Josiah.
+After the end of the Civil War, Lilly remained in the South to begin a new business venture.
+He and his business partner leased Bowling Green, a 1200 acre cotton plantation in Mississippi.
+Lilly traveled to Greencastle, Indiana, and returned with his wife Emily, his sister Anna Wesley Lilly, and son Josiah.
 Shortly after the move the entire family was stricken with a mosquito-borne disease, probably malaria, that was common in the region at that time.
 Although the others recovered, Emily died on August 20, 1866, eight months pregnant with a second son, who was stillborn.
-The death devastated Lilly; he wrote to his family, "I can hardly tell you how it glares at me ...it's a bitter, bitter truth ...
-Emily is indeed dead."
-Lilly abandoned the plantation and returned to Indiana.
-The plantation fell into disrepair and a drought caused its cotton crop to fail.
+The death devastated Lilly, who wrote to his family, “I can hardly tell you how it glares at me ...it's a bitter, bitter truth ...
+Emily is indeed dead.”
+Lilly abandoned the cotton plantation and returned to Indiana; it fell into disrepair and a drought caused its cotton crop to fail.
 Lilly's business partner, unable to maintain the plantation because of the drought, disappeared with the venture's remaining cash.
 Lilly was forced to file for bankruptcy in 1868.

-Lilly worked to resolve the situation on the plantation and find other employment while his young son, Josiah, lived with Colonel Lilly's parents in Greencastle.
+Lilly worked to resolve the situation on the plantation and find other employment while his young son, Josiah, lived with Lilly's parents in Greencastle.
 In 1867, Lilly found work at the Harrison Daily and Company, a wholesale drug firm.
 In 1869, he began working for Patterson, Moore and Talbott, another medicinal wholesale company, before he moved to Illinois to establish a new business.
-In 1869, Lilly left Indiana to open a drugstore with James W. Binford, his business partner.
-Binford and Lilly opened The Red Front Drugstore in Paris, Illinois, in August 1869.
+In 1869, Lilly left Indiana to open a drugstore with James W. Binford, his business partner, opening the Red Front Drugstore in Paris, Illinois, in August 1869.

-In November 1869, Colonel Lilly married Maria Cynthia Sloan.
-Soon after their marriage they sent for his son, Josiah, who was still living in Greencastle, to join them in Illinois.
+In November 1869, Lilly married Maria Cynthia Sloan.
+Soon after their wedding they sent for his son, Josiah, who was still in Greencastle, to join them in Illinois.
 Eli and Maria's only child, a daughter named Eleanor, was born on January 25, 1871, and died of diphtheria in 1884 at the age of thirteen.
-Maria died in 1932.
+Maria herself died in 1932.

 Although the business in Illinois was profitable and allowed Lilly to save money, he was more interested in medicinal manufacturing than running a pharmacy.
 Lilly began formulating a plan to create a medicinal wholesale company of his own.
-Lilly left the partnership with Binford in 1873 to return to Indianapolis, where, on January 1, 1874, he and John F. Johnston opened a drug manufacturing operation called Johnston and Lilly.
+He left the partnership with Binford in 1873 to return to Indianapolis, where, on January 1, 1874, he and John F. Johnston opened a drug manufacturing operation called Johnston and Lilly.
 Three years later, on March 27, 1876, Lilly dissolved the partnership.
 His share of the assets amounted to an estimated $400 in merchandise (several pieces of equipment and a few gallons of unmixed chemicals) and about $1,000 in cash.

 When Lilly approached Augustus Keifer, a wholesale druggist and family friend, for a job, Keifer encouraged Lilly to established his own drug manufacturing business in Indianapolis.
 Keifer and two associated drugstores agreed to purchase their drugs from Lilly at a cost lower than they were currently paying.